fastapi/typer/docs/tutorial/testing.md

 Then we check that the text printed to "standard output" contains the text that our CLI program prints.

+### Check the result for standard error

 /// tip

-You could also check `result.stderr` for "standard error" independently from "standard output" if your `CliRunner` instance is created with the `mix_stderr=False` argument.
+Checking for output sent to standard error?
+Make sure your `CliRunner` instance is created with the `mix_stderr=False` argument.
+You need this to be able to access `result.stderr` in tests.

 ///